NIDHIPATEL2807/NIDHIPATEL2807/README.md

 ## Hi there 👋

 # 💫 About Me:
-I am currently working on:<br>Exploring full-stack development and building interactive web applications.<br><br>Looking to collaborate on:<br>Innovative web development projects, especially those involving front-end technologies and API integrations.<br><br>I'm looking for help with:<br>Enhancing my skills in backend development and exploring new technologies.<br><br>I am currently learning:<br>Full-stack development, including advanced JavaScript, React, and Node.js.<br><br>Ask me about:<br>HTML, CSS, JavaScript, API integration, and problem-solving in tech.
+**I am currently working on:**
+Exploring full-stack development and building interactive web applications.

+**Looking to collaborate on:**
+Innovative web development projects, especially those involving front-end technologies and API integrations.

+**I'm looking for help with:**
+Enhancing my skills in backend development and exploring new technologies.

+**I am currently learning:**
+Full-stack development, including advanced JavaScript, React, and Node.js.

+**Ask me about:**
+HTML, CSS, JavaScript, API integration, and problem-solving in tech.

 ## 🌐 Socials: